 I am the Frederick S. Danziger Associate Professor of Government (untenured) at Harvard University.
 My research focuses on two aspects of the politics of state building: 1) What contributes to the emergence of effective and durable statehood?
 2) After an effective state emerges, how can it be constrained?
 My first book Tying the Autocrat’s Hands: The Rise of the Rule of Law in China (Cambridge University Press, 2015) addresses how an authoritarian state can be constrained.
-My second book Social Origins of Durable Rule in Imperial China is forthcoming with Princeton University Press and examines how effective statehood emerges and endures.
+My second book The Rise and Fall of Imperial China: The Social Origins of State Development is forthcoming with Princeton University Press and examines how effective statehood emerges and endures.
 I received my B.A. from Peking University and Ph.D. from the University of Michigan.
 From 2011 to 2015, I was Assistant Professor of Political Science at the University of Pennsylvania.

 This is my CV.